Island Inn

 The hotel

 Island Inn is a quaint, 24-room, All Inclusive property situated less than a mile from the centre of Historic Bridgetown and within the Garrison Area — a UNESCO World Heritage Site.
 The hotel is footsteps away from the beach at the beautiful Carlisle Bay and Pebbles Beach where the horses come and bathe early morning, and is conveniently close to shops and restaurants.
 Island Inn will amaze you with its disarming simplicity and old world charm, it was originally built as the rum storage facility for the British regiment in Barbados in 1804!
-Take advantage of your free scuba diving demo in the pool before hitting the big blue, discovering an underwater world that’s just as beautiful as what lies above!
+Hit the beautiful big blue, discovering an underwater world that’s just as stunning as what lies above!
 The swimming pool makes a change from the beach and is a charming place to lounge beside, soaking up the sun or reading a good book.
 There’s also The Boardwalk Restaurant for eclectic dining, serving dishes regarded as very special by locals and guests alike.
 Evenings tend to be very low key although there is live music three times a week plus a weekly manager’s rum punch party to meet and mingle with fellow guests.

 Amenities